mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Day (`renderDay`)

-- The `renderDay` prop has been replaced by a `Day` component slot on all date, date time and date range pickers:
+- The `renderDay` prop has been replaced by a `Day` component slot:

   ```diff
    <DatePicker